berkeozturk/QA-Assistant/index.md

 1. One can directly test if the campaign's landing page is live for every local.
 2. One can check mobile-view of the emails directly in incognito mode.
 3. When both View E-mails Online and Open CTA Links are checked; it opens one e-mail and the related landing page(s) subsequently.

+<h1 style="color: #eb4f34">What does the tool facilitate?</h1>
+*   The unvaluable time spent to open local e-mails one by one and all clicking efforts decrease.
+*   This benefits to saving time and more importantly it positively affects team members’ motivation and concentration by decreasing the robotic parts of QA process.

 ###### Header 6